Enterprise Engagement: The Foundation and Framework for the Implementation of Stakeholder Capitalism

 The larger the organization – the more consumers, distribution partners, employees, volunteers, vendors and others are involved – the more complex it becomes to engage.
 The process requires more than leadership and a general goal.
 It requires informing people of the mission and how they can contribute or benefit.
 It requires providing people with the capability or skills to contribute and foster an emotional connection that makes them want to become involved, share and collaborate.
 It’s about translating leadership into results through an appropriate framework of tools and tactics based on the specific organization, culture and marketplace.
 It requires not only making promises, but also delivering on them every step of the way.

-Engagement is to the 21st century what advertising was to the 20th.
+From a tactical standpoint, Enterprise Engagement is to the 21st century what advertising was to the 20th.
 It’s a new field based on a new set of skills that integrate an understanding of leadership; an organization’s different audiences; the tactics that can affect engagement (communication, learning, collaboration, rewards and recognition, etc.); and measuring the impact of these activities on the bottom line.

 Enterprise Engagement involves many issues foreign to the typical marketing executive.
 Marketing focuses on selling; engagement requires a willingness to stop selling and instead focus on helping and enabling.
 This means marketing that informs instead of hypes.
 Marketers routinely distort; engagement requires total sincerity, a commitment to fulfilling marketing promises.
 Few people believe advertising and marketing messages, and yet the field continues to thrive; engagement cannot work unless it’s 100% sincere, because otherwise people see through it.

-Engagement requires an understanding not just of customers, but of the link between all organizational audiences, external and internal.
+Enterprise Engagement requires an understanding not just of customers, but of the link between all organizational audiences, external and internal.
 Engagement requires an understanding of the new definition of the brand, as well as the tactics and tools necessary for learning, collaboration, rewards and recognition, all alien to traditional advertising experts.
 Enterprise Engagement requires the ability to align strategies across organizational and tactical silos so all functions and constituencies mesh with an organization’s people and goals.

 The emergence of Enterprise Engagement is evidenced by the emergence of new titles that incorporate the concept of engagement, including people in charge of customer engagement or experience, as well as employee engagement.
 The concept is still so new that organizations aren’t quite sure of the skill sets required and are putting people with diverse backgrounds into such positions.